 RELATED: Have an iPhone, iPad or Mac?
 Here’s how to set up Apple’s built-in storage

 3. Lock down your lock screen

-You can easily access a few features such as widgets, media playback controls, your camera and the Control Center from your iPhone’s lock screen.
+You can easily access widgets, media playback controls, your camera and the Control Center from your iPhone’s lock screen.
 You may want to change what’s accessible from your lock screen to protect your privacy.
 After all, if you can see it, so can anyone else holding your phone.

 Here’s how to keep things private:

 - Go to Settings > Face ID & Passcode (on an iPhone with Face ID) or Touch ID & Passcode (on an iPhone with a Home button).

 - Enter your four-digit passcode when prompted.

 - Under the Allow Access When Locked section, review the options and choose which can be seen on the lock screen.
 Choices include Notification Center, Control Center and more.
 Turn Notification Center off if you want to keep notifications private.